UCREL/pymusas/docs/docs/api/spacy_api/utils.md

 via `Token._.{extension_name}`.
-The difference between this and using the spaCy [Token.set_extension method](https://spacy.io/api/token#set_extension) is this method will check if the extension exists already and if so will force it through and output a log message that it has had to force this through.
+The difference between this and using the spaCy [Token.set_extension method](https://spacy.io/api/token#set_extension) is this method will check if the extension exists already and if so will force it through and output an UserWarning message that it has had to force this through.

 <h4 id="set_custom_token_extension.parameters">Parameters<a className="headerlink" href="#set_custom_token_extension.parameters" title="Permanent link">&para;</a></h4>